 Brave blocks these attempts for third-party sites by default.
 If you disable them for all sites, some rich web applications may break.
 Use the drop down menu to set how Brave handles fingerprinting attempts:

-- All device recognition allowed: Allows both first and third party fingerprinting.
+- All device recognition attempts allowed: Allows both first and third party fingerprinting.

 For a more thorough explanation of how Brave handles Fingerprinting protection, please read our extensive blog post which goes over how the system works in great detail.